98iam/django/README.md

 1. Make sure you've set up your Gemini API key in the `.env` file
 2. Click on the robot icon in the navigation bar to open the chat sidebar
-3. Create a new chat session or select an existing one
+3. The chat interface will open directly, showing a new or existing chat session
 4. Type your questions about inventory management or how to use the system
 5. You can chat directly in the sidebar or open the chat in a full page by clicking the menu (⋮) and selecting "Open in full page"
+6. To start a new chat, click the "New Chat" button at the top of the sidebar

 ## Contributing